waikato-datamining/instant-adams/README.md

 --deb
 	If enabled, a Debian .deb package is generated.
 Required tools: fakeroot, dpkg-deb

+--deb-snippet DEBIAN_SNIPPET
+	The custom Maven pom.xml snippet for generating a Debian package.

 --rpm
 	If enabled, a Redhat .rpm package is generated.

+--rpm-snippet RPM_SNIPPET
+	The custom Maven pom.xml snippet for generating a Redhat package.

+-l, --list_modules
+	If enabled, all currently available ADAMS modules are output (all other options get ignored).
 ```